Sen. John Fetterman checks himself into Walter Reed for clinical depression

 "After what he's been through in the past year, there's probably no one who wanted to talk about his own health less than John," she tweeted.
 "I'm so proud of him for asking for help and getting the care he needs."

-The announcement from Fetterman's office prompted one lawmaker, Rep. Ritchie Torres, a New York Democrat, to reveal he was hospitalized for depression in 2010.
+The announcement from Fetterman's office prompted one lawmaker, Rep. Ritchie Torres, a New York Democrat, to reveal he was hospitalized for depression in 2010, and could spark a broader conversation about mental health.

 "I admire Senator John Fetterman for openly seeking treatment for depression at Walter Reed," he posted on Twitter, adding that he "would not be alive, let alone in Congress, were it not for mental health care.
 Millions of Americans are rooting for you, Senator."